Gorilla Glass helps Corning beat Street estimates

 NEW YORK Citigroup expects first-quarter trading revenue will be up by a "low double-digit" percentage from a year earlier, Chief Financial Officer John Gerspach said on Tuesday.

-Specialty glass maker Corning Inc's (GLW.N) quarterly profit beat Wall Street estimates as strong sales of its scratch-resistant Gorilla Glass used in smartphones and tablets more than made up for weakness in its LCD glass business.
+Specialty glass maker Corning Inc's (GLW.N) quarterly profit beat Wall Street estimates on strong sales of its scratch-resistant Gorilla Glass products, sending the stock up 4 percent in trading before the bell.

-Corning's LCD glass business has been hit by declining prices as customers such as Samsung Electronics Co (005930.KS) struggle to make profits on TVs and consumers show little appetite for upgrading their flat-screen sets.
+Corning has been hit by declining prices in its glass business over the last one year as its customers struggled to make profits in their TV units and consumers showed little appetite for upgrading their TVs after buying their first flat-screen sets.

-The LCD glass business had sales of $800 million in the fourth quarter, up about 3 percent from a year earlier and accounting for about 37 percent of revenue.

-Sales in the specialty materials business, which makes Gorilla Glass, rose 68 percent in the quarter to $399 million, or about 19 percent of total revenue.
-Sales from Gorilla Glass exceeded $1 billion for the year, Corning said.
+However, sales in its specialty materials business grew 68 percent for the fourth quarter to $399 million as more customers bought handheld and IT devices containing Gorilla Glass, the company said in a statement.

-The company expects strong demand for LCD TVs in China in the first quarter due to the Chinese New Year, he said.

-All of Corning's display customers are in the Asia Pacific region.
-International markets accounted for about 78 percent of its net sales of $7.89 billion in 2011.

-Excluding one-time items, Corning earned 34 cents per share in the fourth quarter.
+Excluding one-time items, the company, which competes with Asahi Glass Co Ltd (5201.T), earned 34 cents per share.
 Revenue rose 14 percent to $2.15 billion.

 Analysts were expecting adjusted earnings of 32 cents per share on revenue of $2.07 billion, according to Thomson Reuters I/B/E/S.

+Corning, which makes products as diverse as smartphone screens to emission filters, counts Samsung Electronics Co (005930.KS) and LG Display Co (034220.KS) as its major customers.

+The company's display business, which represented 40 percent of its sales for 2011, had sales of $800 million, an increase of about 3 percent from a year earlier.

-Shares of the company, which had risen about 10 percent in the six months to Monday, were up 0.6 percent at $12.23 in morning trading on Tuesday.
+Shares of the company, which have risen about 10 percent in the last six months, were up 4 percent at $12.62 in premarket trading on Tuesday.
+They had closed at $12.15 on the New York Stock Exchange on Monday.

-(Reporting by Aurindom Mukherjee & Chandni Doulatramani in Bangalore; Editing by Sreejiraj Eluvangal and Ted Kerr)
+(Reporting by Aurindom Mukherjee & Chandni Doulatramani in Bangalore; Editing by Sreejiraj Eluvangal)

 NEW YORK Citigroup expects first-quarter trading revenue will be up by a "low double-digit" percentage from a year earlier, Chief Financial Officer John Gerspach said on Tuesday.